-As of March 31, 2013 and September 30, 2012, we held 28 and 30 non-syndicated investments with an aggregate fair value of \$196.1 million and \$195.8 million, respectively.
-During the six months ended March 31, 2013, we invested in two new non-syndicated investments for an aggregate of \$33.7 million; we sold one non-syndicated investment; wrote off one non-syndicated investment for a realized loss of \$0.9 million and had one non-syndicated investment pay off early, for which we received a principal payment of \$20.0 million and a success fee of \$1.1 million.
-Additionally, during the six months ended March 31, 2013, we funded \$4.6 million to existing non-syndicated portfolio companies through revolver draws and add-on investments, while scheduled and unscheduled principal payments totaled \$25.6 million from existing non-syndicated portfolio companies.
-The following significant non-syndicated investment transactions occurred during the six months ended March 31, 2013:
+As of June 30, 2013 and September 30, 2012, we held 29 and 30 non-syndicated investments with an aggregate fair value of \$194.2 million and \$195.8 million, respectively.
+During the nine months ended June 30, 2013, we invested in four new non-syndicated investments for an aggregate realized loss of \$5.3 million; wrote off one non-syndicated investment for a realized loss of \$0.9 million; and had one non-syndicated investment pay off early at par, for which we received a principal payment of \$20.0 million and a success fee of \$1.1 million.
+Additionally, during the nine months ended June 30, 2013, we funded \$5.1 million in the aggregate to existing non-syndicated portfolio companies through revolver draws and add-on investments, while scheduled and unscheduled principal repayments totaled \$9.5 million in the aggregate from existing non-syndicated portfolio companies (exclusive of the aforementioned \$20.0 million early payoff at par).
+The following significant non-syndicated investment transactions occurred during the nine months ended June 30, 2013:

 - Viapack, Inc. In November 2012, we sold our investment in Viapack, Inc. ("Viapack") for net proceeds of \$5.9 million, which resulted in a realized loss of \$2.4 million recorded in the three months ended December 31, 2012.
 Viapack had partially been on non-accrual status at the time of the sale. - AG Transportation Holdings, LLC.
 In December 2012, we invested \$14.0 million in AG Transportation Holdings, LLC ("AG Trucking") through a combination of senior subordinated term debt and equity.
 AG Trucking, headquartered in Goshen, Indiana, is a regional food-grade liquid and dry bulk carrier providing a variety of bulk transportation services, including liquid transportation, dry bulk dumps, freight brokering, private fleet conversion and project runs to large international agricultural and food manufacturing firms. - Allen Edmonds Shoe Corporation In December 2012, we invested \$19.5 million in Allen Edmonds Shoe Corporation ("Allen Edmonds") through senior subordinated term debt that we purchased from one of Allen Edmonds' existing lenders.
 Allen Edmonds, headquartered in Port Washington, Wisconsin, manufactures premium men's footwear and accessories, which it sells through its retail stores, catalogs and internet site and also through its wholesale and e-commerce channels. - Reliable Biopharmaceutical Holdings, Inc. In March 2013, we acquired a controlling equity position in Reliable Biopharmaceutical Holdings, Inc. ("Reliable") and infused \$2.0 million in additional equity capital in the form of preferred equity.
-In addition, we invested \$1.1 million in line of credit draws to Reliable during the six months ended March 31, 2013.
-As of March 31, 2013, we have classified Reliable as a Control portfolio company on our accompanying Condensed Consolidated Schedule of Investments.
+In addition, we invested \$1.1 million in line of credit draws to Reliable during the nine months ended June 30, 2013.
+As of June 30, 2013, Reliable was classified as a Control portfolio company on our accompanying Condensed Consolidated Schedule of Investments.